Human79/macOS-HP-Probook-430-G3-Resources/README.md

 - Wake on USB

 #### Having some problem
-Create an issue and I'll try to help as many as I can.
+Create an issue and I'll try to help as many as I can

 #### Credits
 - [Apple](https://apple.com) for [macOS](https://www.apple.com/macos/big-sur/)